Maximum Weight b-Matchings in Random-Order Streams: Introduction

 The \emph{semi-streaming} model of computation~\cite{FKMSZ2005} has been motivated by the recent rise of massive graphs, for which we cannot afford to store all the edges in memory while it is still achievable to store an output of the considered problem in memory.
 Given that the graph is made of $|V| = n$ vertices and $|E| = m$ edges, in the semi-streaming model the graph is presented to the algorithm as a stream of edges $e_1, \ldots, e_m$.
-The algorithm is allowed to make a single pass over that stream and can use a memory roughly proportional to the output size (up to a poly-logarithmic factor).
+The algorithm is allowed to make a single pass over that stream and can use a memory roughly proportional to the output size, or proportional to the number of vertices in the graph, up to a poly-logarithmic factor.

-We note that in the most general model where an adversary decides the order the elements, even for the maximum cardinality simple matching, it is still unclear whether it is possible to beat the approximation ratio of $2$.
+We note that in the most general model where an adversary decides the order of the elements, even for the maximum cardinality simple matching, it is still unclear whether it is possible to beat the approximation ratio of $2$.

 Our focus here is on the \emph{random-order} streaming model, where the permutation of the edges in the stream is assumed to be chosen uniformly at random.
-This is a quite reasonable assumption as real-world data have little reason of being ordered in an adversarial way.
-In particular, for this model, there are evidence that it is possible to beat the approximation factor of $2$~\cite{KonradMM12,GamlathSSS2019}, at least for the simple matching.
+This is a quite reasonable assumption as real-world data have little reason of being ordered in an adversarial way, and a uniform random order is a simple and convenient approximation of this.
+In particular, for this model, it is possible to beat the approximation factor of $2$~\cite{KonradMM12,GamlathSSS2019}, at least for the simple matching.

 Using an adaptation of EDCS, Bernstein~\cite{bernstein:LIPIcs:2020:12419} obtained a $3/2+\varepsilon$ approximation in the random-order semi-streaming framework (with probability $1 - 2n^{-3}$ and using $O(n\cdot \log(n) \cdot poly(1/\varepsilon))$ memory).
 Similarly, we can adapt our $w$-$b$-EDCSes to design a semi-streaming algorithm for randomly-ordered streams of weighted edges: